PreacherCasy/Argparse_02.18/README.md

 Default indel penalty is arbitrarily set as 5 which is by far the most common gap value found in the minimal score alignment algorithms.
 Note that is an input argument and can be set according to your needs and preferences.

 # Acknowledgements
-Eugene Bakin from Bioinformatic Institute for Python crash course
+Eugene Bakin from Bioinformatic Institute for Python crash course.

-[Python for Beginners](http://www.pythonforbeginners.com/argparse/argparse-tutorial) for its useful Argparse guide
+[Python for Beginners](http://www.pythonforbeginners.com/argparse/argparse-tutorial) for its useful Argparse guide.